F286/f286.github.io/co-dev.md

 Not being in the same room is a hurdle the team must overcome.
 We tend to naturally congeal if we are in the same space together.
 If we are not, these opportunities and rituals must be intentionally constructed.

 Chat with video every morning.
 Encourage a good atmosphere.
 Keep things relaxed and don't be afraid to make a joke.
 Keep things professional, but remember you are talking to a human, not a robot.
+Balance being considerate with being yourself.

 Focus on building a good relationship with teammates.
 This will build up *trust*, the ability to believe another person.
 As direct oversight is limited, being able to take someone at their word is a necessity to move forward.